 A: They won’t be able to so.
 You will need to pollinate them yourself by hand.
 Check with your local garden center or farm supply store to find out how to hand pollinate them.
 You may want to remove the row covers during times of insect pollination.

 A: Yes, many insect pests can transmit a virus from one plant to another.
 Pumpkins, potatoes, lettuce, melons, cucumbers, beans and beets are just some of the vegetable plants that can be affected.

 A: Yes, many insect pests can survive cold winters by “overwintering” under plant debris and leaves on the ground.
 This is why it is very important to remove plant debris after harvesting this year’s crops and then till the soil.
 By tilling, you are removing places these insects can “overwinter,” destroying larvae or pupae in the dirt, and burying the eggs so far down in the soil they won’t hatch in the spring.
 Very cold winters of the far north may kill the adult insects or larvae, but the eggs may remain unscathed and ready to hatch as the weather warms.

 A: If it’s an insect, the plant may have holes in its leaves.
 Turn the leaves over and you may see the insects themselves clustered on the underside of the leaves.
 You may also see and feel a sticky substance if it’s an insect because the insect will leave a secretion on the plant.

 A: It sounds like you are talking about powdery mildew.
 There are fungicides on the market that can work effectively in controlling powdery mildew.

-A: Since you have already planted your seeds, you will need to wait until the seedlings begin to appear.
-After the you see a few leaves on the seedlings, you can place about an inch or two of mulch around the seedlings.
+A: Since you have already planted your seeds, you will need to wait until seedlings begin to appear.
+After the you see a few leaves on seedlings, you can place about an inch or two of mulch around them.
 This will help in weed prevention and soil moisture retention.